Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds

 \subsubsection{Acknowledgments}

-The writing of this article benefited substantially from discussions with John Etnyre, David Gay, Paolo Ghiggini, Michael Hutchings, Klaus Niederkr\"uger, Andr\'as Stipsicz, Cliff Taubes and Jeremy Van Horn-Morris.
+The writing of this article benefited substantially from discussions with John Etnyre, David Gay, Michael Hutchings, Klaus Niederkr\"uger, Andr\'as Stipsicz, Cliff Taubes and Jeremy Van Horn-Morris.
 Several of these conversations took place at the March 2010 MSRI Workshop \textsl{Symplectic and Contact Topology and Dynamics: Puzzles and Horizons}.
 I would also like to thank Patrick Massot for suggesting the use of the term ``co-fillable,'' as well as Paolo Ghiggini and an anonymous referee, both of whom read the original version quite carefully and made several suggestions for improving the exposition.